onyeka-hub/Project-26/README.md

 Jenkins not executing jobs (build executor offline, pending - waiting for next executor)

 ### Solution
-go to Jenkins -> Manage Jenkins -> Manage Nodes examine the "master" node.(Click on configure icon) The number of executors was set to 0.
+go to Jenkins -> Manage Jenkins -> Nodes -> Built-In Node -> Configure

+Examine the "Number of executors".
+(Click on configure icon)

+The number of executors was set to 0.
 Increased it and issue got fixed.

 You should also explore the JCasC section and see all the configured credentials and pipelines.